September 21, 2018 – September 23, 2018

 A few weeks ago I was privileged to experience how one family made a mindful return to small farming.
 Mary and Brian Heffernan did just that, establishing a family farm called Five Marys in Fort Jones California.
 A little over four years ago they left their more traditional life in Silicon Valley where they owned small businesses including restaurants and a law firm, and moved their four young daughters up to live on the roughly 1,800 acres of farmland they purchased in Fort Jones, California.
 Why the sudden change?
 The couple owned family-friendly restaurants but couldn’t find ethically sourced meat that tasted the way they wanted.
 The weekend getaway turned into a full time lifestyle.
 Now their farm supplies direct to customers looking for high-quality meat raised with care.

 I am both a meat eater and an animal lover.
 My experience at Five Marys helped me to reconcile those two seemingly contradictory points of view.
 While it can be hard for some people to see (and sure it may turn some into vegetarians) I think that observing the process through from start to finish gives one an appreciation for the food that we eat.
-I try to eat smaller portions of high quality and better-sourced meat, from farms where I know that the animal has had the best life it possibly could have had.
+I’ve been trying to eat smaller portions of high quality and better-sourced meat, from farms where I know that the animal has had the best life it possibly could have had.
 I don’t want processes to be hidden because I want to know that the food I am eating has been raised the best possible way.

 I have been working with the American Lamb Board for almost a year now.
 They hosted me and about 15 other women who are involved in blogging, butchery and other meat related industries at Five Marys Farm for the weekend to learn more about where our meat comes from and the best practices in the industry.
 The American Lamb Board aims to encourage consumers to opt for domestic, American-raised lamb rather than lamb imported from places like Australia and New Zealand.
 Simply put, lamb that is raised and harvested closer to where you live means you eat it sooner, fresher and therefore it will taste better.